mvanec/Sudoku-Solver/README.md

 6. **Run the Application**
    - Set `SudokuSolver` as the startup project and run.

+**Note:** For current versions of Qt, if the Debug configuration launches with an error, make sure to set the `Qt Deploy Tool→General→Run Deployment Tool` to "Yes".
 ---

 ## 2. Project Setup in Qt Creator